Virginia Advance Directives

 Health care providers may be asked to help in several ways:

 Virginia law restricts who can help a person, one-on-one to fill out their AD.
-Only lawyers and health care providers may do so.
+Lawyers, health care providers, and qualified advance directive facilitators (QADFs) certified by a Virginia Department of Health-approved program may do so.

 For more information about helping this directly, see our Facilitation page.